jeanpihet/FreeCAD_CNC/README.md

 3. Import SVG in Freecad, from the Draft module, as geometry

-4. From the Draft module, convert the path to sketch with Modification -> Draft to sketch
+4. From the Draft module, convert the path to sketch with Modification -> Draft to sketch.
+The original paths can be deleted

-5. Extrude the SVG.
+5. Extrude the sketch.
 Part->Extrude 0.2mm.
-Z axis, Symmetric, Create Solid
+Z axis, Symmetric, Create Solid, Reverse

 6. In case of embedded path (paths in paths), use Part->Boolean to keep only the engraving